 The most important thing is to understand the ideal conditions for any cabinet height before you make a choice.

-There are factors that affect how high you kitchen cabinets can go and some of the reason will be discussed.
+There are factors that affect how high your kitchen cabinets can go and some of the reasons will be discussed here.

-Also, some of the reasons why they most people choose not to allow them touch the ceiling will be discussed.
+Also, some of the reasons why most people choose not to allow them to touch the ceiling will be discussed.

 However, you should have it at the back of your mind that kitchen cabinets can go all the way up to the ceiling, even though those kind of designs are not so common.

 Reasons why kitchen cabinets should not go to the ceiling